In this article:

 When finished, click the Analyze button at the bottom of the page to save the property and view the analysis report.

-Now that you have added the property details, you can see the wholesale property analysis report.
-Each report consists of different sections that can be enabled or disabled.
+Now that you have added the property details, you can see the property analysis report.
+Each report consists of various sections that can be enabled or disabled.
 We will walk you through the main areas of the report and the options here.

 At the top of the report, you will see the following menu: